iivorait/runtimes/liberty/secureWebApp.md

 # Write secure Java web applications
 {: #secure_java_web_app}

-All web applications must be designed and coded with security in mind to avoid introducing severe security vulnerabilities.
+All web applications and their runtime environments must be designed and coded with security in mind to avoid introducing severe security vulnerabilities.
+Review [Securing Liberty and its applications](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_sec.html) to learn about implementing security best practices such as password encryption, authentication, and enabling secure communications.
 {: shortdesc}

 {{site.data.keyword.Bluemix}} provides a secure starter application to help you write more secure Liberty Java code and avoid most of the Cross-Site Scripting (XSS) issues.
 You may download this [secure starter application](https://github.com/IBM-Cloud/java-secure-app), build it and deploy it locally and on {{site.data.keyword.Bluemix_notm}}.